moloy900/toolesy/pages/Code & Data Formatter Tools/online-javascript-beautifier-formatter.md

       <li><strong>Teams:</strong> Ensure all team members follow the same coding standards by using consistent formatting.</li>
     </ul>

-    <h3>Frequently Asked Questions (FAQ):</h3>
+    <h3>Frequently Asked Questions:</h3>
-    <p><strong>Q: What is the difference between beautifying and minifying JavaScript?</strong><br>
+    <p><strong>What is the difference between beautifying and minifying JavaScript?</strong><br>
-      A: Beautifying adds proper indentation, line breaks, and structure to make JavaScript readable and maintainable.
+      Beautifying adds proper indentation, line breaks, and structure to make JavaScript readable and maintainable.
 Minifying removes all unnecessary characters (spaces, line breaks, comments) to reduce file size for faster loading in production environments.</p>

-    <p><strong>Q: Is there a file size limit for this JavaScript beautifier?</strong><br>
+    <p><strong>Is there a file size limit for this JavaScript beautifier?</strong><br>
-      A: You can beautify very large JavaScript files, including entire libraries and frameworks, without any issue.
+      You can beautify very large JavaScript files, including entire libraries and frameworks, without any issue.
 The tool is built to handle thousands of lines of JavaScript at once.</p>

-    <p><strong>Q: Is my JavaScript code kept private and secure when I use this tool?</strong><br>
+    <p><strong>Is my JavaScript code kept private and secure when I use this tool?</strong><br>
-      A: Absolutely.
+      Absolutely.
 This is a core principle of our tool.
 The beautification happens locally on your own computer or phone.
 Your JavaScript code is never sent to any server, meaning we never see, store, or have access to your code.
 It is 100% secure.</p>

-    <p><strong>Q: Can I use this tool on my mobile phone?</strong><br>
+    <p><strong>Can I use this tool on my mobile phone?</strong><br>
-      A: Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>
+      Yes, our website and tool are fully responsive and optimized to work perfectly on all devices, including smartphones and tablets.</p>

-    <p><strong>Q: Do I need to create an account or pay to use this?</strong><br>
+    <p><strong>Do I need to create an account or pay to use this?</strong><br>
-      A: No, this is a completely free tool.
+      No, this is a completely free tool.
 There is no sign-up, no subscription, and no hidden fees.</p>

     <h3>Why Choose Our JavaScript Beautifier & Formatter?</h3>
     <p>Our <strong>online JavaScript beautifier</strong> stands out from other tools because of its simplicity, speed, and privacy features.
 Unlike many online tools, we don't store your code on our servers - all processing happens in your browser.
 This means your proprietary JavaScript, client projects, and sensitive code remain completely private.
 The tool also works offline once loaded, making it reliable even with unstable internet connections.</p>